Hagigamer/HagisYDNSUpdater/README.md

 # HagisYDNSUpdater

 This tool requires .NET Framework 4.8 installed.
+Download from Microsoft here: https://dotnet.microsoft.com/en-us/download/dotnet-framework/net481

 Features: Updates one or multiple records on ydns.io in a configurable interval with your external IP address.